 The Living Building Challenge (LBC) is the world’s most rigorous proven performance standard for buildings.
 People from around the world use our regenerative design framework to create spaces that, like a flower, give more than they take.

-LBC is managed by International Living Future Institute (ILFI), a nonprofit working to build an ecologically-minded, restorative world for all people.
-In addition to LBC, there is the Living Community Challenge and Living Product Challenge.
+LBC is managed by International Living Future Institute (ILFI), a nonprofit working to build an ecologically minded, restorative world for all people.
+In addition to LBC, there are several other programs, including the Living Community Challenge and Living Product Challenge.

 Founded in 1996, Passive House Institute (PHI) is an independent research institute that has played an especially crucial role in the development of the Passive House concept.
 Buildings that meet Passive House can reduce energy use for heating and cooling by about 90 percent as compared to an average existing building and by about 75 percent when compared to an average new building.